-- Profitability refers to the company improvement in margins, margins refer to revenue – cost the more the margins are increasing it reflects enhanced profitability in the company for that financial year.
+- Profitability refers to the company’s margin improvement; margins refer to revenue – cost the more the margins are increasing; it reflects enhanced profitability for that financial year.
 Profitability enhances the equity reserves and growth prospects of the company.
-On the other hand, liquidity refers to the ability of the firm to meet short-term and long-term obligations which the business needs to pay in the long-run and in the short-run the current portion of liabilities
+On the other hand, liquidity refers to the ability of the firm to meet short-term and long-term obligations, which the business needs to pay in the long and short run, the current portion of liabilities.

-- One of the key differences is that it is not necessary always that the company who is profitable is also liquid in nature that is because the company has invested heavily In the future projects of the company from which the receivables are due after a considerable period of time.
-This is a major difference which needs to be understood when doing financial projections for any company.
-A company who is not liquid in nature can also go bankrupt in the short-run because it does not have enough liquidity in its hands that is why the company needs working capital in order to meet short-term obligations
+- One of the key differences is that it is not necessary always that the profitable company is also liquid in nature because the company has invested heavily In future projects of the company from which the receivables are due after a considerable period of time.
+This major difference needs to be understood when making financial projections for any company.
+A company that is not liquid in nature can also go bankrupt in the short run because it does not have enough liquidity; that is why it needs working capital to meet short-term obligations.

-- Profitability is a measure of business success that is how well the company is performing over a period of time it is not an indication of how cash-rich the company is and it cannot tell the analyst the cash position of the company.
-Liquidity, on the other hand, tells us the cash position of the company, too much cash on the balance sheet also indicates poor working capital management of the company as the company is bearing the opportunity cost of cash which is lying idle on the balance sheet
+- Profitability is a measure of business success; that is, how well the company is performing over a period of time; it is not an indication of how cash-rich the company is.
+It cannot tell the analyst the cash position of the company.
+Liquidity, on the other hand, tells us the cash position of the company, too much cash on the balance sheet also indicates poor working capital management of the company as the company is bearing the opportunity cost of cash lying idle on the balance sheet.

-- Profitability is the financial performance measure of the company which is indicated in the income statement and is reported as Net profit in the profit and loss account.
-If the number of net profit is negative it indicates that the company is bearing losses in that period.
-Liquidity is present in the balance sheet on the current assets section of any balance sheet of the company which includes marketable securities, prepaid expenses, and inventories apart from cash
+- Profitability is the financial performance measure of the company, which is indicated in the income statement and is reported as Net profit in the profit and loss account.
+The company bears losses in that period if the net profit is negative.
+Liquidity is present in the balance sheet on the current assets section of any company’s balance sheet, which includes marketable securities, prepaid expenses, and inventories apart from cash.